centiservice/mats3/README.md

 ### Invokable message-based Endpoints

-A Mats Endpoint's Stage may invoke another Mats Endpoint by issuing a Request-call (`processContext.request(..)`).
-The Stage's StageProcessor then goes back to listen for new messages on its queue.
+A Mats Endpoint's Stage may invoke another Mats Endpoint by issuing a Request-call (`processContext.request(..)`) targeting the EndpointId of the Endpoint you want to invoke.
+The current Stage's StageProcessor then goes back to listen for new messages on its queue.
 The Reply will be received by the Endpoint's next Stage.

 ### Messaging with a call stack!